abdulsami822/wander-whiz-game/README.md

-# 🌍 Globetrotter ✨
+# 🌍 WanderWhiz ✨

-Globetrotter is an interactive geography guessing game where players test their knowledge of world destinations through engaging clues and challenges.
+WanderWhiz is an interactive geography guessing game where players test their knowledge of world destinations through engaging clues and challenges.

 ## 🎮 Features